 Why it fails

-The "criteria for authenticity" have proven unable to adjudicate 1,400 years of competing dream-based religious claims.
-Sufi masters, Mahdi claimants, reform-movement founders, and local spiritual authorities have all cited dream-encounters with Muhammad as validation for their teachings or authority.
-If the hadith genuinely protected against false dream-claims, such conflicts should be adjudicable within the tradition — they are not.
-The hadith's rule creates the religious-authority structure it claims to prevent.
+The criteria for dream authenticity established by this hadith have proven unable to adjudicate fourteen centuries of competing prophetic dream-claims.
+Sufi masters, Mahdi claimants, reform-movement founders, and local spiritual authorities across the Islamic world have all cited prophetic dream-encounters as validation for their authority.
+If the hadith genuinely protected against false dream-based claims, such conflicts should be resolvable within the tradition — they persistently are not.
+The rule creates the proliferation problem it claims to prevent by certifying every sincere dream-experience as genuine contact with the Prophet.

 "Verily, Allah has made it unlawful for the earth to consume the bodies of the Prophets."